-University of Kentucky, B.A.
-Anthropology
+University of Kentucky, BA Anthropology

-University of Kentucky, M.H.P.
+University of Kentucky, Master of Historic Preservation

 Sarah Reynolds is an architectural historian with a master’s in historic preservation from the University of Kentucky.
 Prior to developing an interest in historic architecture, Sarah’s early academic career focused on the histories of other cultures, specifically those from Latin America.
 She received Bachelor of Arts degrees in anthropology, Spanish, and Latin American studies from the University of Kentucky.
 While working on these degrees, she spent a summer abroad in Mexico.
 Through her study of historic cultures and their associated built environment, Sarah developed an appreciation for historic resources.
 While Sarah has a deep appreciation of historic buildings (vernacular and high style) and the built environment, she most enjoys learning about the people who historically lived in said buildings.